 Some people just don’t like commercial gyms.
 This is understandable since most commercial gyms suck really bad.
 A home gym offers serious advantages.
 Number one is, of course, the fact that you save a lot of time.
 You don’t have to travel 2 hours and wait for the sweaty chemists to finally give you a chance to use the equipment.

-So, what does a home gym needs to be effective?
-It really depends on what exercises you want to be doing.
+What equipment does a home gym need to be effective?
+It depends on the exercises that you want to perform.

-If you want to include the basic barbell exercises in your routine, you need a stable power rack, good Olympic bar, weights, collars and chalk.
-The power cage must have safety pins so that you can bench press and squat safely in it when you are alone.
-However, even if you have that, we still recommend that you NEVER max out alone for obvious safety reasons.
+If you want to include basic barbell exercises in your routine, you need a stable power rack, a good Olympic bar, weights, collars and chalk.

 3.Kettlebell and dumbbell focus

 Having a power rack in your house in nice, but it’s also expensive, and most people don’t have the required space.
 In that case, you could simply focus on kettlebells and dumbbells.
 At the end of the day, you can develop sick strength and mobility without ever touching a barbell.
 This may not be the most optimal approach, but it works.